 Site E is located 4.6 miles up the B Road halfway between the Hawk Inlet port facility and the 920 Mill facility (Figure 2.1).
 Approximately 365,000 cubic yards of glacial till and production rock were placed at the site from 1988 to 1994.
 The glacial sediments were excavated from the 920 site during construction of the Mill facility.
-There were no grid samples taken at Site E in 2004 or 2005.
-However, results from water sampling in 2004 at the toe of the site demonstrate that the production rock continues to buffer the pH of the drainage near neutral.
+Once the sediments were naturally dewatered in the palcement cells constructed at this site, production rock materials were placed on top of those sediments as Site E. Eleven grid samples were taken at Site E in 2006 (Figure 2.3).
+Results from grid sampling and water sampling at the toe of the site demonstrate that the production rock continues to buffer the pH of the drainage near neutral.
 Sulfate and metal loading in these samples is relatively high (but consistent with exposed carbonate buffered pyritic production rock).
 Flows from the site are minimal because it sits on a topographic high and only receives water from direct precipition (e.g., no run-on or groundwater input).

 In late 2002 and in 2003, three new monitoring wells were installed and 13 new surface water sampling sites were established at Site E to better understand the potential pile influence on the area.
 Figure 2.2 shows the locations of these sites.
 Water quality data for the wells and seven of the 13 surface water sites are shown on Figures 2.21 to 2.34.
 One of the wells (MW-E-02-03) is completed in till to a depth of approximately 99 feet, and the two other wells are completed in gravels at 76 and 86 feet (MW-E-02-09 and MW-E-02-12).
 The seven new surface water sites depicted in the figures represent water quality at the toe of the pile (708, 709, and 710, along with the old sites 356, South Toe and North Toe), two downgradient drainages (703 and 704) that report to Greens Creek, and two sites in Greens Creek, one upgradient of Site E (711) and one downgradient (712).
 Although there are a limited number of data points thus far for these new locations, in general sulfate and metal concentrations decrease as the distance from Site E increases.
-However, the downgradient site in Greens Creek (712) showed slightly elevated sulfate and zinc concentrations when compared to the upgradient site (711).
-Samples from Sites 711 and
+However, the downgradient site in Greens Creek (712) detected slightly elevated sulfate and zinc concentrations when compared to the upgradient site (711).
+Samples from Sites 711 and 712, along with samples from wells MW-E-02-09 and MW-E-02-03 have met Alaska water quality standards for sulfate, cadmium and zinc since their installation.
+In 2007 MW-E-02-12 showed elevated levels of sulfate and cadmium.
+Follow-up sampling at these sites is planned for 2008.

-712, along with the samples from the three wells, all met water quality standards for sulfate, cadmium and zinc in 2003 and 2004.
 The data for the drainage from the toe of the pile are consistent with the results of a multi-agency review of the site in 1999 (Shepherd Miller, 2000).
 The oxidation and neutralization processes occuring in the pile appear to have reached a steady state.
 Depletion of buffering capacity is evident in two small areas on the southeast and northeast surfaces of the pile.
 However, observations from toe seeps and test pits dug in 2005 indicate that the bulk of the material is relatively un-oxidized and contains substantial buffering capacity.
 These observations indicate that depletion of the neutralization capacity of the pile is not iminent.
 This area will continue to be closely monitored in the future.